pantheon-systems/documentation/source/content/wp-config-php.md

 ### How do I enable debugging?

 The following example shows how to hard-code your WordPress debug configuration based on the environment.
-To learn more, see [Defining variables in a wp-config.php](https://codex.wordpress.org/Editing_wp-config.php):
+To learn more, see [Advanced Options for wp-config.php](https://wordpress.org/support/article/editing-wp-config-php/#advanced-options):

 <Partial file="wp-debugging.md" />